TP-Link VIGI Cameras Ultimate Guide Part 1 - NVR IPCAMERA SECURITY

 Step 2.
 Make sure if there are any mac filtering, ACL, and firewall rules on the router.
 If yes, disable the rules and then reboot the VIGI device for a try.

 Step 4.
-Update the firmware of the VIGI device.
+Update the of the VIGI device.

 Case 2.
 Unable to control the VIGI device remotely.